 Chicha is a classic South American drink that you can find in a lot of countries and all of them have a different interpretation.
 In Perú, they have “chicha morada” made of corn and it has a strong purple color.
 The colombian chicha is also made of corn but isn’t purple.
 And of course, Venezuelan chicha that is made of rice and I will show you how to do it!

 My sweet tooth always miss this scrumptious drink.
 A good glass of chicha was my reward after a long day of school.
 My mom used to take me to the “chichero” (the chicha guy) after class and this way I could wait for dinner without snacking like the hyperactive kid that I was.

 This traditional drink is heavy.
 I mean, after one glass you will end up with a full stomach.
-It’s blended rice with thick and condensed milk.
+It’s blended rice with milk and sweetened condensed milk.
 This is a bomb!

 But it is so delicious and you can truly feel the Venezuelan gastronomy with one sip.
 Venezuelans are like this drink: kind and comforting.

 There is no way you feel unhappy after drinking rice chicha with some friends after a long day.